robin31/UnRequireJS/readme.md

 _Saving 10 js file loads_
 #### Vertex_Tax
 Config setting of `tax/vertex_settings/enable_vertex` is checked.
-This module o  nly added requirejs-config mapping and adding x-magento-init config.
+This module only added requirejs-config mapping and adding x-magento-init config.
 If the module itself is not enabled it will not load any extra javascript.
 Both the requirejs-config and the x-magento-init code is unloaded.
 _Not saving any file loads, just cleaning up_
+#### Klarna_Kp
+Config setting of `payment/klarna_kp/active` is checked. requirejs-config is unloaded and klarna checkout config is removed.
+This checkout config is depending on the requirejs-config.
+ _Saving 2 js file loads at checkout_

 ### Modules todo